 But when the proxy is applied, this pattern changes.
 What happens is that when you browse, your computer will direct your request or web traffic to the proxy server first.
-The proxy will now send your request to the website and download the required information and then returns it back to you.
+The proxy will now send your request to the website, download the required information, and then return it to you.

-Proxy servers only work at the apps level.
+Proxy servers only work at the app level.
 By its nature, it is only enabled to reroute the traffic coming from the app in which you’ve set the proxy.
-But it is important to know that the web traffic between your computer and proxy, and between proxy and website is not encrypted.
+But it is important to know that the web traffic between your computer and proxy and between proxy and website is not encrypted.

 This denotes that it is vulnerable.
 A cyber hacker can intercept and steal sensitive information.
 Apart from this, the whole process that involves web traffic passing through a proxy is visible to the server owner.
 This makes your information to be at the mercy of the server owner most of whom cannot be trusted.

 ‘’VPN”, as the name suggests, stands for a virtual private network.
 Like a proxy server, VPN can also hide your IP address and your location so that websites or ISPs cannot trace your original IP or where you’re located.
 While proxy is enabled to work at the app level, VPN is made to work on the operating system (OS)level.

 Simply put, VPN functions as a proxy, but VPN does not only work with single applications or websites, rather, it works with any site or app you browse.
 In this regard, whether your traffic is coming from your browser or from a background app, VPN can redirect all your traffic and make them anonymous, as it is not only restricted to single applications.